What Is Company Culture?

 For example, when thinking about your current culture, where on a cultural decision making continuum would your company land — centralized or decentralized?
 Do you operate more as a market adopter like Kia or a market leader like Tesla?
 Are your relationships with your customers more transactional or intimate?
 Do you embrace or avoid risk?

 You get the idea.
-Before you can shape your desired culture, it is important to understand your current culture so you can navigate the magnitude of potential culture shifts required to best execute your strategy.
+Before you can shape your desired culture, it is important to assess your current culture so you can navigate the magnitude of potential culture shifts required to best execute your strategy.

 Your Desired Culture to Align with Your Strategy